-The is because loading such shards only affect \textit{yet to be executed} layers but not the already executed ones.
+This is because loading such shards only affect \textit{yet-to-be-executed} layers but not the already executed ones.
 At the end of selection, \sys{} checks all AIBs to see if they are non-negative.
 If so, \sys{} deems the planning $S'$ valid, otherwise rejects it.

 \paragraph{Example} Figure~\ref{fig:design:aib} shows a mini example of using AIBs to check the validity of $S'$, where it plans for a 2x3 submodel, targeting a 2s deadline with $T_{comp}=1s$.
 The engine initializes AIBs recursively from L0, whose $AIB(0)=0.6s$ due to the three 2-bit shards in $S$.
 To plan, the engine first fills $S'$ with $S$, deducting $0.6s$ from both $AIB(0)$ and $AIB(1)$ because all shards in $S$ are in L0.
 Since only L1 has spare AIB, the engine can only select shards for it.
 We show three execution plan candidates A, B, and C. In this case, both candidates A and B are valid because their AIBs are non-negative, meaning loading them does not stall computation L1.
 Yet, C is invalid, because $AIB(1)=-0.1s$, violating the constraint and stalling the pipeline.